This section contains information on the use of all British Council websites as well as details on the policies that the British Council abides by.

 You can read our full terms and conditions.

 We have made every effort to make britishcouncil.it easy to use for everyone, no matter what browser you choose to use, and whether or not you use any special equipment to access it.

 You can read more information on the British Council's website accessibility measures in English.

 We value your opinion.
 We hope to make your experience of dealing with the British Council an excellent one and we welcome your comments, suggestions and details of your satisfaction or dissatisfaction regarding the service you have experienced when contacting us or using any of our products or services.
 We would also like to hear if a particular member of staff has provided you with exceptional service.

 As a cultural relations organisation, the British Council has policies that explain the ways in which we behave to protect privacy, children, the environment as well as how we provide freedom of information, and provide equal opportunities.

 We regard the lawful and correct treatment of personal information as important to our successful operations and to the maintenance of confidence of those with whom we deal.
 As such this statement will apply equally to all of our offices irrespective of where they are based.

-You can read our full UK policy on privacy in English.
+You can read our full UK policy on privacy.

 Child Protection Policy